Jim Hall (boxer): Australia

-Born in Murnbyee, New South Wales, Hall began his professional boxing career in 1886 at the age of 17.
+Born in Sydney, New South Wales, Hall began his professional boxing career in 1886 at the age of 17.
 Fighting mainly in Sydney, he established himself as one of the country's best middleweights with his quick and graceful style.
 He won the Australian middleweight title at his first attempt in 1887, defeating Jim Fogarty with a knockout.
 His only loss to that point was to welterweight Billy Williams, who Hall said he could knock out in 4 rounds - though he failed to do so.
 Successfully defending his title against Fogarty, Edward Rollins and Peter Boland, Hall soon established a strong rivalry with New Zealand emigrant Bob Fitzsimmons, who challenged him to a title fight in 1890.
 Though the records show that Fitzsimmons was counted out in round four, he later alleged he had taken a pre-arranged "dive" for a payment of around $US75, which he said was never paid by Hall.
 Hall vehemently denied Fitzsimmons' claims of a fixed bout, and the true story behind the fight is still unknown.

 Shortly afterwards, Hall planned to leave Australia for the United States, seeking a title match with World Champion Jack (Nonpareil) Dempsey.
 On the way to his boat, Hall was drunk and started a fight, during which he was stabbed in the right hand.
 Forced to stay and recuperate in Australia while Fitzsimmons went to the US and won the world title, Hall lost his Australian belt to Owen Sullivan in Broken Hill, New South Wales.
-By the end of 1890, however, Hall had recovered his Australian championship in a match against Starlight Rollins, before losing it to Billy (Professor) McCarthy on 18 January 1892 – he embarked for America three days later aboard the ship Alameda.
+By the end of 1890, however, Hall had recovered his Australian championship in a match against Starlight Rollins, before losing it to Billy McCarthy on 18 January 1892 – he embarked for America three days later aboard the ship Alameda.